 "Good God!"
 I cried.
 "He's dead!"

 Soon afterwards, Dr. F— departed, leaving us to keep vigil over M. Valdemar.
-Mr. P— agreed to sit first with him, while Dr. D— and I withdrew to the sitting room.
+Mr. P agreed to sit first with him, while Dr. D— and I withdrew to the sitting room.
 I sat in an armchair before the fire and prepared to welcome sleep.
 But my slumbers were far from easy.
-I woke at some point in the dead hours and glanced round the bedroom door where I observed P— once more standing over Valdemar's bed.
-Still half-asleep but nonetheless thinking there might have been some other change in the patient's condition, I moved quietly to within a few feet of P—.
-He seemed unaware of my presence, his attention concentrated as it was on Valdemar.
-To my astonishment, I saw that as he moved his right hand over Valdemar's person, the latter's corresponding limb elevated itself and weakly began to mirror the movements of the former.
+I woke at some point in the dead hours and glanced round the bedroom door where I observed P once more standing over Valdemar's bed.
+Still half-asleep but nonetheless thinking there might have been some other change in the patient's condition, I moved quietly to within a few feet of P. He seemed unaware of my presence, his attention concentrated as it was on Valdemar.
+To my astonishment, I saw, as he moved his right hand over Valdemar's person, the latter's corresponding limb elevated itself and weakly began to mirror the movements of the former.

 He scowled and raised a finger to his lips.
 Then, he concentrated once more on M. Valdemar and repeated his enquiry, this time with a little more urgency.

-My first impulse was to help the man, but P— stilled me with a gesture and asked Valdemar if he was in any pain.
-Valdemar replied in the negative, but confirmed what seemed apparent—that he was indeed close to death.
+My first impulse was to help the man, but P stilled me with a gesture and asked Valdemar if he was in any pain.
+Valdemar replied in the negative, but confirmed what seemed apparent—he was indeed close to death.

-Thankfully, Mr. P— withdrew from the bedside, ushering me before him.
+Thankfully, Mr. P withdrew from the bedside, ushering me before him.
 "I know what you are thinking, Theodore," he said.
-"How can it be possible for Valdemar to communicate with us in his condition—a condition I would remind you, that you yourself saw fit to question."
+"How can it be possible for Valdemar to communicate with us in his condition—a condition I would remind you, you yourself saw fit to question."

-Humbled by this admonition, I was unable to articulate the confused thoughts that troubled me.
+Humbled by this admonition, I was unable to articulate the confused thoughts troubling me.
 "You are a man of science," he went on.
 "And you are young—your training compels you to question the unfamiliar.
-But," and here he lowered his voice as if to emphasise the point, "a science of the irrational circumvents such questions.
+But," and here he lowered his voice as if to emphasize the point, "a science of the irrational circumvents such questions.
 To ascertain its secrets, one has to start from somewhere else.
 You understand?"

 In truth I did not, but ashamed of my ignorance, I gave a feeble nod.
 "Good," he said, clapping an arm around my shoulders.
 "Now, write down what you have observed."